You are an acceptable level of threat, and if you were not, you would know about it.

 Every action you take is expected.
 If they weren’t, you would know about it.

 If you were doing something different, people would react.
 They would look at you differently.
 Think about you differently.
 Treat you differently.

 If you want more of the same, do the expected.
 But if you want something different, you must do the unexpected.

 Think big when you’re expected to think small.
 Act boldly when they expect timidness.
-Dance when they expect you to sit down.
+Speak up when they expect silence.

 Defy their expectations.